Scalar field effective potentials in de Sitter spacetime: Standard effective potential

 We can see that the expressions diverge as $M^2/H^2\rightarrow 0$, indicating a breakdown of the perturbative expansion.
 Indeed, the relative expansion parameter in the loop expansion is $\lambda H^4/M^4$.
 This means that for light fields, the perturbative expansion is unlikely to converge unless $\lambda$ is very small.
 The coefficient of the sextic term, $\kappa_\mathcal{S}$ is large, and the coefficients of higher powers of $\bar\phi$ have even higher negative powers of $M^2$.
 This infrared problem means that the standard effective potential cannot be computed reliably using perturbation theory for light scalar fields.

-\paragraph{Small negative mass squared $-H^2 \ll M^2 < 0$:\\} The case of $M^2<0$ is interesting because it is when the $\mathbb{Z}_2$ symmetry is spontaneously broken at tree level.
+\paragraph{Small negative mass parameter $-H^2 \ll M^2 < 0$:\\} The case of $M^2<0$ is interesting because it is when the $\mathbb{Z}_2$ symmetry is spontaneously broken at tree level.
+Therefore, even at tree level and in Minkowski spacetime, the mass of the scalar particle is not given by the square root of $M^2$, which would be imaginary, but instead by the second derivative of the effective potential at its minimum.

 The expansions (\ref{equ:VSlight}) are nominally valid also in this case.
 However, the effective potential (\ref{equ:fullpot}) has branch point singularities at $\bar\phi=\pm (|M^2|/3\lambda)^{1/2}$ connected by a branch cut along which it has a complex value with a constant imaginary part.
 Therefore, the expansion around $\bar\phi=0$ is really only meaningful for $M^2>0$.
 Instead, with negative $M^2$, one should expand around the minimum of the potential which is at $\bar\phi=\pm(|M^2|/\lambda)^{1/2}$ at tree level.
 This is beyond the end of the branch cut, and therefore the expansion around that point is meaningful.
 However, the perturbative expansion still suffers from the same infrared problem as for positive $M^2$.

-\paragraph{Large negative mass squared $M^2\ll -H^2$:\\} When $M^2\ll -H^2$, the theory approaches the Minkowski limit with a spontaneously broken $\mathbb{Z}_2$ symmetry.
+\paragraph{Large negative mass parameter $M^2\ll -H^2$:\\} When $M^2\ll -H^2$, the theory approaches the Minkowski limit with a spontaneously broken $\mathbb{Z}_2$ symmetry.
 The curvature corrections are mild and suppressed by $H^2/|M^2|$.
 As in the previous case, the potential has a branch cut for $|\bar\phi|\le(|M^2|/3\lambda)^{1/2}$, and therefore the expansion around $\bar\phi=0$ in eq.~(\ref{equ:VSexp}) is not meaningful.